 - Painful intercourse

-The reason for endometriosis in western medicine still remain unclear.
-In Chinese medicine, endometriosis can be caused by liver blood stasis, stagnation by cold or dampness, Kidney yin or yang deficiency or a blood deficiency.
+The causes of endometriosis in western medicine still remain unclear.
+In traditional Chinese medicine, endometriosis is caused by either liver blood stasis, stagnation by cold or dampness, Kidney yin or yang deficiency or a blood deficiency.
 Women are never found to fall neatly into one of these categories, instead, they tend to be a mix of two or more.

-Acupuncture is able to help relieve endometriosis pain by regulating hormones, thereby normalising the menstrual cycle and by regulating blood flow in the uterus, which helps to reduce blodo stasis, which causes the pain.
+Acupuncture treatment is able to help relieve endometriosis pain by regulating hormones, thereby normalising the menstrual cycle and by regulating blood flow in the uterus, which helps to reduce blood stasis, which causes the pain.

-Other therapies used with acupuncture inclduing moxibustion and heat therapy can be used alongside acupuncture to increase the pain relieving treatment.
+Other therapies used with acupuncture include moxibustion and heat therapy that help to warm the blood and move qi stagnation.